AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

 \widetilde{H}(\mathbf{w})=\sum_{n=1}^{N} \widetilde{H}_{n}(\mathbf{w})
 $$

-## Learning by minimising the cross Entropy for one data point
+## Learning by minimising the cross entropy for one data point

 Cross entropy creates a **synergy** with the logistic function.
 Together they produce updates that are identical to a linear regression update (hence the name), which is the main stamp of logistic regression as we shall see shortly.